Sodium Sources and Functions

 Historically, salt has been a highly prized commodity.
 It lends flavor to foods, as well as preserving them.
 "Salt pork" was a staple in the days before the widespread availability of refrigeration methods.
 Unfortunately, the salt that is used in most commercially prepared foods and that is found in most salt shakers is a processed variety, adulterated with bleaches and anti-caking agents, and not the natural product that was once so precious.

-The good news is that you can still fine natural, unprocessed salt, if you are willing to take the time and spend a little more.
+The good news is that you can still find natural, unprocessed salt, if you are willing to take the time and spend a little more.
 I use a brand called "Celtic Sea Salt," which is available on-line and in some health food stores.
 I find that it does not make me thirsty like processed salt does, and the flavor is exquisite.
 It comes in various forms--all very tasty!

 The Upper Intake Level that has been established for sodium for adults is 2300 mg.